dankdonk/openmw/README.md

 Changes
 -------

 Some of the differences with the official release are listed below.
-They are almost all to do with OpenCS.
+Initial changes are mostly to do with OpenCS:

 * Various minor bug fixes.
-* Experimental support of loading TES4/TES5 records (coming soon).
-* Experimental support of navMesh (coming soon).
 * C++11 features are used (or at least those available on MSVC 2013 onwards).
 * Loading time improvements.
 * Loading progress bar changes.